This page is about the class action talcum powder lawsuit. Our attorneys provide the latest news and updates in the talcum powder litigation.

 So we have lost 3 out of 4?
 Right.
 But turn the kaleidoscope.
 The average compensation payout for talc powder victims is $4.4 million (the St. Louis defense verdict had three plaintiffs – so $26.5 million divided by 6).
 That changes how you look at the won-loss record, right?
 J&J has to bake that into the cake when calculating settlement amounts for future talcum powder lawsuits.

-Earlier this month, three plaintiffs lost a J&J baby powder trial in St. Louis (in the same courthouse that awarded $4.7 billion in a talc case three years ago).
+Earlier this month, three plaintiffs lost a J&J baby powder trial in St. Louis (in the same courthouse awarded $4.7 billion in a talc case three years ago).

 The following week, a six-week jury trial in a talcum powder case in Philadelphia resulted in another surprising defense verdict in favor of J&J.

-Currently, the state court cases are speeding past the MDL lawsuits with upcoming trials in Florida, California, and New Jersey.
+The state court cases are speeding past the MDL lawsuits with upcoming trials in Florida, California, and New Jersey.
 So more baby powder verdicts are coming, and these verdicts will be relevant to the calculation of settlement amounts in the talcum powder lawsuits in the future.

 September 27, 2021 Update: 35,779 talcum powder lawsuits are 35,779 talcum powder lawsuits filed in the MDL class action.
 This litigation is still growing.
 Call a talc powder lawyer today if you think talc baby powder might be linked to your ovarian cancer.
 Call us or call someone else.
 But you do not want the statute of limitation to pass and lose your rights to bring a lawsuit against Johnson and Johnson in the future.